fonoster/routr/docs/introduction/overview.md

 <br/>
 <br/>

 At the center of Routr are the routing rules.
-This rules are the core of Routr.
-In addition they are typical SIP Server the functions such as Proxy, Location, and Registrar.
+These rules are the core of Routr, in addition to the typical SIP Server the functions such as Proxy, Location, and Registrar.
 The main integration points are the data abstraction layer, the event publisher, and the RESTful API.
-This integration points, allow for easy integration with third party software.
+This integration points, allow for easy integration with third-party software.

 ## Use cases

-Routr specializes in the management of SIP resources and a domain-centric routing strategies.
+Routr specializes in the management of SIP resources and domain-centric routing strategies.
 It works well in front of the Media servers like Asterisk or FreeSWITCH.
-Routr runs in all mayor operating systems, in [Docker](https://www.docker.com/), and can be deployed as in cloud system such as [Kubernetes](https://kubernetes.io/).
+Routr runs in all major operating systems, in [Docker](https://www.docker.com/), and can be deployed as in cloud system such as [Kubernetes](https://kubernetes.io/).

-Unlike Kamailio and OpenSIPS, Routr does not require of any type of scripting to perform any of its typical routing tasks.
-Routing is configure not programed.
-The monitoring tasks are centralized using a RESTful API, and from that API it is possible to control de service using command-line interface or the web UI.
+Unlike Kamailio and OpenSIPS, Routr does not require any type of scripting to perform any of its typical routing tasks.
+Routing rules are configured not programmed.
+The monitoring tasks are centralized using a RESTful API, and from that API it is possible to control de service using the command-line interface or the web UI.